 Every year, many Canadians celebrate the arrival of a tax refund.
 It feels like an unexpected bonus, a pleasant surprise among all the bills from the holiday season.
 In reality, however, a tax refund simply means that you paid the Canada Revenue Agency (CRA) too much tax throughout the year.
-You get your overpayment back as a Tax refund, but you are essentially making an interest-free loan to the government.
+You get your overpayment back as a tax refund, but you’re essentially making an interest-free loan to the government.

 Keep your money in your hands

-Fortunately, there is an alternative.
-If you inform the government that you will be making non-payroll RRSP contributions, for example, they will authorize a reduction in the taxes that are deducted at source by your employer.
-You can use this additional cash flow in a number of different ways – without making any dent at all in your take-home pay.
+Fortunately, there’s an alternative.
+For example, if you inform the government that you’ll be making non-payroll registered retirement savings plan (RRSP) contributions, they’ll authorize a reduction in the taxes that are deducted by your employer.
+You can use this additional cash flow in a number of different ways without making a dent in your take-home pay.

-There are many great ways to use your additional cash flow, consider:
+Great ways to use your additional cash flow

-Paying down your credit card or consumer debt
+Pay down your credit card or consumer debt.

-If you are carrying a balance on your credit card, the high interest rates can erode your savings.
+If you’re carrying a balance on your credit card, the high interest rates can erode your savings.
 Reduce the cost of credit by paying down debt with the highest interest rate first.